-Late in the afternoon you cross the last stretches of the Mojave and your air-conditioned train climbs to spectacular Cajon Pass and then glides down to San Bernardino and the beautiful garden-like valley at the foot of the mountains.
+The entrance by day is thrilling, too.
+About noon you pass through Las Vegas, Nevada, the stopover point for Boulder Dam.
+Late in the afternoon you cross the last stretches of the Mojave and your air-conditioned train climbs up spectacular Cajon Pass and then glides down to San Bernardino and the beautiful garden-like valley at the foot of the mountains.
 You'll remember it as long as you live.

-SAN BERNARDINO AND RIVERSIDE
+SAN BERNARDINO AND

-The city of San Bernardino looks out upon a mountain wall which is called "The Rim of the World."
-It is a mile and a half high, with spectacular snow-capped peaks such as Mt.
+RIVERSIDE...
+The city of San Bernardino lies at the foot of a mountain wall called "The Rim of the World."
+It is a mile and a half high, with snow-capped Mt.
 San Gorgonio, Mt.
 San Bernardino, Mt.
 San Jacinto and "Old Baldy" outlined against a sky of vivid blue.
 Not far from the city is Lake Arrowhead, one of the most popular summer playgrounds in Southern California.

 Ten miles south of San Bernardino, on the Union Pacific, is Riverside, in the heart of the orange country.
 There you find broad avenues shaded with palms and eucalyptus and feathery pepper trees.
-One of the most famous hostelries in the civilized world is located there-the Glenwood Mission Inn.
-Its guest book boasts as distinguished a collection of signatures as you will find anywhere-and rightly, for the Inn is a beautifully proportioned building in Spanish colonial style, containing many art treasures and historical relics and offering splendid fare and excellent accommodations.
+One of the most famous hostelries in the civilized world is located there-the Mission Inn.
+Its guest book boasts world famous signatures-and rightly, for the Inn is a beautifully proportioned building in Spanish colonial style, containing hundreds of art treasures and historical relics.
 Near by is Mt.
 Rubidoux, famed for the Easter Sunrise services held there.

-Next come Ontario and Pomona, each noted for the beauty and fruit-fulness of its surrounding citrus orchards.
+Next come Ontario and Pomona, each noted for citrus orchards.
 Pomona each year holds the Los Angeles County Fair, largest of its kind in the United States.
 To the west and north are Pasadena and Glendale.
-Near by are a group of beautiful little cities, Whittier, La Habra, Fullerton and Anaheim; and further west along the ocean front, Long Beach and San Pedro, which we shall visit later.
+Near by are a group of beautiful little cities, Whittier, Alhambra, Highland Park, La Habra, Fullerton and Anaheim; and further west along the ocean front, Long Beach and San Pedro.
 All of these cities are closely linked with Union Pacific's transcontinental trains by Union Pacific buses which meet east and westbound trains at East Los Angeles.
 Travelers going direct to or from one of these places find this service convenient and time-saving for they avoid the congestion of downtown Los Angeles.
 Regular California rail tickets are honored on the buses without extra charge.